wendylabsinc/react-three-mesh-editor/README.md

   - **Edge Mode**: Lines connecting vertices that can be selected and transformed
   - **Face Mode**: Triangular faces that can be selected and transformed
 - **Face Extrusion**: Extrude faces along their normal to create new geometry
+- **Edge Loop Face Creation**: Select multiple edges to form a loop and create a face

 ### Controls